argodev/study/docs/ctf/portswigger.md

 And we can see that the second attempt solved the challenge - we now know that the query is returning 3 columns and the second is compatible with string data.

-### SQL injection UNION attack, retrieving data from other tables
+### :material-gauge: SQL injection UNION attack, retrieving data from other tables

+!!! question
+    This lab contains an SQL injection vulnerability in the product category filter.
+The results from the query are returned in the application's response, so you can use a UNION attack to retrieve data from other tables.
+To construct such an attack, you need to combine some of the techniques you learned in previous labs.

+    The database contains a different table called users, with columns called username and password.

+    To solve the lab, perform an SQL injection UNION attack that retrieves all usernames and passwords, and use the information to log in as the administrator user.

 Building on prior solutions, we wnt to retrieve data from other tables.
 We are told that there is another table called `users` that has a column named `username` and another called `password`.
 Note that this is easier than the above as we don't have to shove things into one column (yet).